Barnstaple: Parliamentary status

 From 1295 the Borough of Barnstaple had two members in the House of Commons until 1885, when this was reduced to one.
 The constituency was replaced for the 1950 general election by the large modern constituency of North Devon, held by Nick Harvey MP of the Liberal Democrats from 1992 until 2015, when Peter Heaton-Jones of the Conservative Party was elected and re-elected in 2017.
-Since 2019 the MP has been the Conservative Selaine Saxby.
+Between 2019 and 2024 the MP was the Conservative Selaine Saxby.
+Since 2024 the MP has been the Liberal Democrat Ian Roome.

 Geography

-Barnstaple, the main town in North Devon, claims to be the oldest borough in the United Kingdom.
+Barnstaple is the largest town in North Devon.
 It lies 68 mi west-south-west of Bristol, 50 mi north of Plymouth and 34 mi north-west of the county town and city of Exeter.
 It was founded at the lowest crossing point of the River Taw, where its estuary starts to widen, about 7 miles (11 km) inland from Barnstaple Bay in the Bristol Channel.
 On the north side, the Taw is joined by the River Yeo, which rises on Berry Down near Combe Martin.

 Most of the town lies on the east bank of the estuary, connected to the west by the ancient Barnstaple Long Bridge, with 16 arches.
 The town's early medieval layout still appears from the street plan and street names, with Boutport Street ("About the Port") following the curved line of a ditch outside the town walls.
 The area of medieval shipbuilding and repair is still called The Strand, an early word for shore.